ssnd/seq-db/docs/cache.md

 Data is stored in `entry` objects, which are referenced from `payload map[uint32]*entry[V]`.
-Entries are organized into generations as to facilitate cache cleaning process. `generations []*generation` are thus stored in `Cache` instances for this purpose.
+Entries are organized into generations as to facilitate cache cleaning process. `generations []*Generation` are thus stored in `Cleaner` instances for this purpose.

 ### Entries